rennykurniasari/student_classification/README.md

-# Students Classification and Forecasting using Machine Learning
+# Student Classification and Forecasting using Machine Learning

 ## Business Overview
 Machine learning's numerous implications include improving business decision-making.
 This project provides a practical illustration of this use case.
 It focuses on predicting the likelihood of a student enrolled for a free plan purchasing a subscription on an online course platform.
 The decision is based on students' activities on the platform—viewing lectures and participating in exams.